paulgavrikov/parallel-matplotlib-grid/README.md

 ## How does it work?

 This library uses pythons `multiprocessing` module to plot each cell individually.
 If provided, each process will first evaluate a user-defined preprocessing function.
 Afterwards, every process will call a second user-defined plotting function providing matplotlib axes to plot on.
-As of now, all created plots then stored as images in a temporary directory on disk and then retrieved and assembled by the main thread into a subplot without any decoration.
+All created plots then stored as images and then retrieved and assembled by the main thread into a subplot without any decoration.

-I am planning on adding support for in-memory plots or perhaps even passing the `matplotlib` figs to the main thread if there is sufficient interest in this.

 ## How do I install this module?